 It is important for campus facilities to maintain a list of individuals with disabilities who may need assistance in case of an emergency.
 By registering, you may enable a more efficient response in the future.
-You can register by completing the attached form and return it to your campus's DSS coordinator.
+You can register by completing the attached form and return it to your campus's ADA coordinator.

-Campus E Emergency Response Registration for Individuals with Disabilities
+Campus Emergency Respo onse Registration for Individuals with Disabilities

 Student Name Date

 Disability

-Special Needs in case o of campus emergency:
+Special Needs in case of campus emerg gency:

-of of (i.e. "I am involved in SGA, and we sometimes meet on the building." or "I spend a lot of time studying in the library in the LR
+• nvolved in SGA and we sometimes meet on the I spend a lot of time studying in the library in the L R

-I,of Southern Maryla , have read and understand the Cand Emergency Guidelines for Individuals with Disabilities ollege :
+Southern Maryland Emergen , have read and understand t acy Guidelines for Individuals with Disabilit he Coll ties.

-Signature: Date:
+gnature: Date:

-DSS USE ONLY:
+SS USE ONLY:

-on and attended by: appropriate: Yes No If no, list why:
+and attended by:

+ocumentation was appropriate: Yes No If no, list

-Documentation was Referral made to DORS
+No. If yes, date of referral: